-How are we measuring the economic value of recreational fishing?
+How are we measuring the economic contribution of recreational fishing?

 THE WAY TO THE FLOW-ON VALUE

-The economic value of recreational fishing can be measured in many ways.It includes the dollar value of expenditure on fishing, including:
+The economic contribution of recreational fishing can be measured in many ways.It includes the dollar value of expenditure on fishing, including:

 - The direct value of expenditure on recreational fishing